 Given the highly sensitive, confidential nature of healthcare/patient data and strict regulatory requirements, this tends to be quite the challenge at times. ☺

 Developer & security officer at StartMail

-In addition to my role as developer I also serve as StartMail’s security officer, which means being responsible for implementing security policies and having knowledge of acronyms such as ISO/IEC 27001, HIPAA and GDPR.
+In addition to my role as developer I also served as StartMail’s security officer, responsible for implementing security policies and having knowledge of fun acronyms such as ISO/IEC 27001, HIPAA and GDPR.

 DevOps engineer at Byte